mrazomej/phd/src/chapter_05/section_09_empirical_fixes.md

 $$
 where $\beta$ is an additive constant to be determined from the data.
-As with the multiplicative constant, we performed a regression to determine this empirical additive constant comparing experimental and theoretical gene expression noise values.
+As with the multiplicative constant, we performed a regression to determine this empirical additive constant, comparing experimental and theoretical gene expression noise values.
 We use the error in the 95% bootstrap confidence interval as a weight for the linear regression. [@Fig:ch5_fig32] shows the resulting theoretical vs. experimental noise where $\beta \approx 0.2$.
 We can